How should exhibitors plan technology trade show booths in Las Vegas?

 Backwalls, SEG panels, lightboxes, screen walls, product visuals, and aisle-facing graphics should be planned around the demo path.
 For exhibitors that need clearer booth messaging, graphics and brand presentation support can help connect product claims, visual hierarchy, branded surfaces, and show-site alignment.

-Las Vegas Venue and Booth Setup Notes
+Las Vegas Venue and Technology Booth Setup Notes

 LVCC Technology Booth Setup